 ‘1’ = VC Frame Count Cycle field is used and shall be interpreted by the receiver.

-Reserved Spare
+SCID Extension

-Bits 42-43 of the Transfer Frame Primary Header shall contain the reserved spare.
+Bits 42-43 of the Transfer Frame Primary Header shall contain the Spacecraft Identifer Extension field.
+It provides a mechanism to extend the SCID from 8 bits to 10 bits, thereby extending the number of addressable spacecraft by this protocol.

-This 2-bit field is reserved for future definition by CCSDS and shall be set to ‘00’.
+The interpretation of this field is defined in 4.1.2.2.3 Spacecraft Identifer (SCID).

 Virtual Channel (VC) Frame Count Cycle